-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2022.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2023.

-- The designated safeguarding governor visits the school regularly to review safeguarding within the school and includes within visits regular discussions with children. - Ensuring that we have a DSL for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
+- Ensuring that we have a nominated link Governor for Child Protection and Safeguarding and this person has received appropriate training for their role.
+They should not be a member of staff within the school as this could lead to a possible conflict of interest and they need to act as the schools 'critical friend'. - Safeguarding Governors should not act in the role of DSL or DDSL.
+No member of the governing body should be given confidential information about any child or family in school unless the permission of the family has been given to share the information or it is on the advice of the LADO.
+All reports involving any information about children for governor meetings and briefings should be anonymised. - The designated safeguarding governor visits the school regularly to review safeguarding within the school and includes within visits regular discussions with children. - Ensuring that we have a DSL for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
 The number of DDSL's needs to be sufficient in number depending upon the size and demands of the school. - That the DSL/DDSL are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
 Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC (Children in Care) and SEND alongside other nominated leads in the School on these issues; - We have an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every full governing body meeting - That there are procedures in place in handling allegations against Staff, Supply Staff, Volunteers and Governors and any concerns staff and volunteers have (including concerns about the school) are brought to the attention of the Local Authority Designated Lead (LADO) in every case. - The governing body have appointed a whistleblowing governor. - That all Staff, (including volunteers and frequent visitors) who will be working in the school are given a mandatory safeguarding induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
-The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
-Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including RSE. - We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology.
+The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development.

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2022.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2023.